foreseecode/verint-xm-cordova-plugin/README.md

     Once you have that key, you should set two environment variables on your machine: `GITHUB_USERNAME` for your username, and `GITHUB_PERSONAL_KEY` for your personal key

-2. Add the Verint SDK to your project
+2. Add the Verint XM Cordova Plugin to your project

    ```
    cordova plugin add https://github.com/foreseecode/verint-xm-cordova-plugin.git